-The validity test results show that all items for the three variables - Social Factors (X1), Economic Factors (X2), and Anemia Incidence (Y) are valid, as each item's Corrected Item-Total Correlation exceeds the critical value of 0.30 (r-table at $\alpha$ = 0.05).
-For Social Factors (X1), items like Health Knowledge (0.82) and Educational Level (0.75) demonstrate strong validity, while Access to Information (0.60) is the lowest but still valid.
-In Economic Factors (X2), Health Service Access (0.77) and
+The results of the validity assessment indicate that every item for the three variables - Social Factors (X1), Economic Factors (X2), and Anemia Incidence (Y) are valid, as each item's Corrected Item-Total Correlation exceeds the critical value of 0.30 (r-table at $\alpha = 0.05$ ).
+For Social Factors (X1), items like Health Knowledge (0.82) and

-Employment Status (0.74) show high validity, and for Anemia Incidence (Y), items such as Nutritional Intake (0.80) and Supplement Consumption (0.79) exhibit strong validity.
+Educational Level (0.75) demonstrate strong validity, while Access to Information (0.60) is the lowest but still valid.
+In Economic Factors (X2), Health Service Access (0.77) and Employment Status (0.74) show high validity, and for Anemia Incidence (Y), items such as Nutritional Intake (0.80) and Supplement Consumption (0.79) exhibit strong validity.
 These findings confirm that the measurement instruments for all variables are reliable and suitable for further analysis.